Edifier M60 Review: Compact Speakers That Sound Great With My Turntable

 For anyone looking to upgrade their desktop audio setup, these are a no-brainer.
 But more than that, the Edifier M60 proves that small speakers can still deliver a full, cinematic sound.
 Whether you’re deep in a Spotify playlist, watching an action movie, or spinning a Sunday record, they deliver clarity, richness, and warmth that’s usually reserved for much larger (and more expensive) systems.

 I genuinely love using them.
 And I don’t say that lightly — I use these every day, and they’ve become my go-to for everything from workday background music to weekend movie nights.
 Once again, Edifier has nailed it.
+The Edifier M60 Speakers are available on Amazon (check here for price)

 Jerome